pret/pmd-red/INSTALL.md

 	install.sh PATH_OF_PMD-RED_DIRECTORY
 	${DEVKITARM}/bin/arm-none-eabi/ranlib PATH_OF_PMD-RED_DIRECTORY/tools/agbcc/lib/libgcc.a lib/libc.a

-Then in the pokeruby directory, build the tools.
+Then in the pmd-red directory, build the tools.

 	build_tools.sh